Pratham-Pandey/simple_bot/README.md

 Now we can drive the robot using the instructions printed on the terminal.

 > [!IMPORTANT]
-> Make sure the teleop_twist_keyboard terminal is activae window when driving the robot otherwise the robot won't move..
+> Make sure the teleop_twist_keyboard terminal is activae window when driving the robot otherwise the robot won't move.